Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: WISP Detection

 where k is a random variable which tells us how many standard deviations the value of the noise PSD is away from its mean, in the absence of a WISP signal at the frequency of interest.
-Thus equation~\eqref{eq:SNRdef} becomes
+Seeing as we cannot distinguish between a WISP signal and the random fluctuations around this mean value, and can only refer the power in a given bin to the mean of the background, the \emph{effective} WISP signal in a given bin is given by